Sales Tax Calculator of South Carolina for 2020

 The average combined rate of every zip code in South Carolina is 7.476%

-Some changes has been made in South Carolina for county, city and/or special rates in 2017 compared to 2017 Q1.
+Some changes has been made in South Carolina for county, city and/or special rates in February, 2020 compared to 2019 Q4.

-List of 5 South Carolina cities and their changes
+List of South Carolina cities and their changes (up to 15)

 |City Name||County Rate||City Rate||Special Rate|